Had there not been bodies, David Willard might never have returned.

 With only corpses to query, Willard began to bring the bodies to the Field Museum.
 These ill-fated migrants became the first to join a vast repository that, today, numbers more than 70,000.
 Now, this still-growing collection is helping Willard and his colleagues uncover exactly what draws doomed birds to their deaths.

 Their work, published today in Proceedings of the Royal Society B, suggests that when it comes to bird-building collisions, light is not the only fatal attraction.
-Being chatty could be a migrating bird’s Achilles heel: As they careen toward buildings, social species that use chirps to navigate might continue to call to their comrades—inadvertently luring them to an untimely end.
+Being chatty could be a migrating bird’s Achilles heel: As they careen toward buildings, social species that use chirps to navigate may continue to call to their comrades—inadvertently luring them to an untimely end.

 “This work is really compelling,” says Sirena Lao, an ecologist studying bird-building collisions at Oklahoma State University who was not involved in the study.
 “We know from previous studies that some birds seem to be more vulnerable to these types of collisions, but it was never really clear why...and this provides insight on an aspect of bird behavior that influences [these events].”